3 Common Pomeranian Behaviour Problems (And How To Fix Them)

 - Bred to be portable companions who could alert to threats despite tiny size

-- Essentially, working dog temperament in a toy package
+- Basically, working dog temperament in a toy package

-They have loyalty to one person with suspicion of strangers, surprisingly loud bark for their size, and adaptability to various living situations.
+Key breeding traits: Pomeranians have miniature size with retained working Spitz temperament.
+They're vocal by nature—barking was essential for their watchdog ancestors.
+They show extreme confidence despite tiny size (they don't know they're small), strong personality and stubbornness, loyalty to one person with suspicion of strangers, surprisingly loud bark for their size, and adaptability to various living situations.
 They were never bred to be submissive or delicate despite their appearance.

 Why Do Pomeranians Have These Behaviour Problems?

-Your Pomeranian isn't being difficult.
-They're exclusively companion dogs but retain the bold, confident temperament of working Spitz breeds.
+Here's the truth: Pomeranians are exclusively companion dogs now but retain the bold, confident temperament of working Spitz breeds.

 Problem 1: Owner Mismanagement (By Far The Biggest Problem)

-Why it happens: Despite their size, Pomeranians retain working Spitz confidence and weren't bred to be submissive lap dogs.
-Owners often fail to socialise or train them properly due to size, allowing behaviours (jumping, barking, snapping) that would never be tolerated in larger dogs.
+Why it happens: Despite their size, Pomeranians weren't bred to be submissive lap dogs.
+They retained the confidence and temperament of working Spitz dogs.
+Owners often fail to socialise or train them properly due to size, allowing behaviours—jumping, barking, snapping—that would never be tolerated in larger dogs.

-Owners pick up their Pomeranians a lot during barking.
-You're dealing with a symptom not the cause.
+Stop picking them up during barking.
+You're dealing with a symptom, not the cause.
 Being carried everywhere increases vulnerability and reactivity.

-Extensive early socialisation (before 16 weeks) is critical - expose them to 100+ different people, dogs, environments before fear period sets in (DO NOT WAIT).
-Make sure they meet a variety of dogs.
-Everything is going to be bigger than them no matter what age they are, there's no need to wait.
+Extensive early socialisation before 16 weeks is critical.
+Expose them to 100+ different people, dogs, and environments before the fear period sets in.
+Don't wait.
+Everything is going to be bigger than them no matter what age they are.

-Never reinforce fear or aggression with comforting (picking them up, soothing voice) - this rewards the behaviour.
-Instead, move them away from the situation calmly.
+Never reinforce fear or aggression with comforting—picking them up or using a soothing voice.
+This rewards the behaviour.
+Instead, move them away from the situation to a separate room.

 Problem 2: Excessive Barking

-Why it happens: Despite miniaturisation, Pomeranians retained the vocal alert behaviour of their Spitz ancestors who were watchdogs and working dogs - barking at changes was their job.
+Why it happens: Despite miniaturisation, they retained the vocal alert behaviour of their Spitz ancestors who were watchdogs and working dogs.
+Barking at changes was their job.
 Their small size makes them feel vulnerable, leading to defensive barking at anything unfamiliar.
 They have a surprisingly loud bark for their size and are naturally suspicious of changes in their environment.

 Problem 3: Separation Anxiety & Attachment Issues

-Why it happens: Pomeranians were bred down from working dogs into pure companions, particularly popular as lap dogs for Victorian ladies who carried them everywhere - this intensified their attachment behaviours.
+Why it happens: They were bred down from working dogs into pure companions, particularly popular as lap dogs for Victorian ladies who carried them everywhere.
+This intensified their attachment behaviours.
 Their small size makes them portable, so many never learn to be alone.
 They were bred to be constant companions, going everywhere with their person.

 Is a Pomeranian Right for a New Owner?